 What are some alternatives to the JLab JBuds Air Pro?

 If you want a super-budget pair of earbuds from JLab, the JLab GO Air POP is a great budget choice.
-At only $20, you get a better sound than the JBuds Air Pro, better isolation, and pretty much the same microphone.
+At only $24 at Amazon, you get a better sound than the JBuds Air Pro, better isolation, and pretty much the same microphone.
 It comes in a variety of colors, is super light and small, and works great, save for some occasional connection issues.
 It’s also IPX4 rated, so it can handle a bit of water.
 There’s also the TOZO T6, which is IPX8 rated, meaning it can survive full submersion in water.
 It also has a solid 8 hour battery life, and a bassy sound profile like the JBuds Air Pro.
 You can get it for $26 at Amazon.

 If you want another option for earbuds that are good for working out, check out the Jabra Elite 3.
-It’s a bit more expensive at $79 USD, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.
+It’s a bit more expensive at $59 at Amazon, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.
 For the same build with the addition of noise canceling, check out the Jabra Elite 4 ($79 at Amazon) instead.

-If you’d prefer something with noise cancelling, check out the JBL Tune 230NC TWS.
-It uses the JBL Headphones app, where you can access active noise cancelling controls, an equalizer, and lots of other configuration options.
+If you’d prefer stemmed earbuds with noise canceling, check out the JBL Tune 230NC TWS.
+It uses the JBL Headphones app, where you can access active noise canceling controls, an equalizer, and lots of other configuration options.
 It’s available for $49.99 at Best Buy.

 Frequently asked questions about the JLab JBuds Air Pro